| Additional Resources Accessories |

 - Warranty: 10 years

 - Choose an Arm with an Appropriate Weight Capacity – Before purchasing your monitor arm, investigate the weight capacity of the arm so that the weight of your monitor is ideally in the middle of that range.
-For example, the weight capacity of the 7Flex is 5 to 17 lbs.
+For example, the weight capacity of each arm on the 7Flex Dual is 5 to 17 lbs.
 The midrange weight is therefore 11 lbs.
 If your monitor happens to be about 10 lbs, the 7Flex should work fine for you.
-The closer to the midrange is the better.
+The closer the monitor weight is to the midrange, the better.
 If you have not yet purchased a monitor or monitor arm, research your options and choose an arm that will work for the monitor you want.
 Obviously, if you already have an arm and not the monitor, you will have to choose a monitor with an appropriate weight without its stand included.
 In addition, you will have to choose a monitor that can be mounted on an arm with an acceptable hole pattern for mounting with screws.
 For the 7Flex, the monitor must have a hole pattern in the back side which is 75 mm x 75 mm or 100 mm x 100 mm square.
 Otherwise, you may require a special adapter plate.

-- Become Familiar with the Adjustable Tension Points on the Joints of the Arm – To get the best movement out of your monitor arm, find all the critical joints where you are able to adjust the tension.
+- To get the best movement out of your monitor arm, find all the critical joints where you are able to adjust the tension.
 These can be located using the Instruction Manual and are identified by the presence of a set screw.
 Allen wrenches are provided that can turn these set screws to vary the force needed to turn the arm at these critical joints.
 Often these joints are tightened tightly during manufacturing to prevent any loose movement during shipment, so if your monitor arm seems stiff when swiveling at the base, for example, you may need to loosen the set screw at that point.
 Remember to store the hardware tools in a convenient place in order to make future adjustments quickly when needed.

 |For pricing, availability or to order this product, visit our online store.|